javaee/jms-spec/pages/JMS20ReasonsFAQ.md

 Apart from API simplicity, a second reason for keeping a separate consumer object was to allow it to have a separate lifecycle from the JMSContext.
 Some existing JMS vendors "pre-send" messages to the consuming client and cache them in the <tt>MessageConsumer</tt> prior to delivery to the application.
 This means that if the consumer is closed these cached messages can be released back to the server without closing the connection and session.
 Although JMS does not specify this as a required behaviour it was thought preferable to design the simplified API in a way which would not cause difficulties for existing implementations.
 For this reason, the simplified API uses a separate consumer object, the <tt>JMSConsumer</tt>, which is very similar to the existing <tt>MessageConsumer</tt> object.

-===Why do we need a separate JMSProducer object?
-Why can't we move all its methods onto the JMSContext?===
+### Why do we need a separate JMSProducer object?
+Why can't we move all its methods onto the JMSContext?

 When JMS 2.0 was being developed, early versions of the simplified API didn't have a separate producer object.
 Instead, the <tt>JMSContext</tt> had a number of <tt>send</tt> methods for sending a message, all of which took the queue or topic as a parameter.
 In addition  the <tt>JMSContext</tt> had the same methods for setting delivery options as <tt>MessageProducer</tt>, namely  <tt>setDeliveryMode</tt>, <tt>set Priority</tt>, <tt>setDisableMessageID</tt>, <tt> 	setDisableMessageTimestamp</tt>, <tt>setTimeToLive</tt> and the new <tt>setDeliveryDelay</tt>.